koodikulma-fi/data-signals/README.md

 ---

 TODO:
-- Refine in code... that SETINDATA in DATAMAN performs a SHALLOW UPDATE ALONG THE WAY..!
-    * To make the data be IMMUTABLE-LIKE..
-So works coherently with DATA SELECTOR CONCEPTS..!
 - Add a couple of (typed) MIXIN usage examples.
 - Release as NPM package.
 - And..
 Then provide "data-signals-debug" which is a simple UX for displaying stuff.